 If you are sure that your plants need supplemental UV and infrared light, here are some recommendations for how to grow plants with UV and infrared light.

 Take cannabis as an example.
-The key for health and robust cannabis is choosing LED grow lights with the right appropriate amount of UV light and infrared light.
-Cannabis requires at least 16 hours of light at vegetative stage.
+The key to health and robust cannabis is choosing LED grow lights with the right appropriate amount of UV light and infrared light.
+Cannabis requires at least 16 hours of light at the vegetative stage.
 One hour of supplemental UV light every day is recommended in the mid-to-late vegetative stages.
 When it comes to the flowering stage, cannabis needs at least 12 hours of light.
 To increase THC content in the flowers, 90 to 120 minutes of supplemental UV light for this stage is recommended.
 Infrared light can be used for seedling, vegetative, and flowering stages.
 Supplement infrared light for 30 minutes before you turn the lights off for the day to promote plant growth and flowering.

 If you want to supplement UV or infrared light solely for your plants, Horti-UV Pro is your ideal selection.